Caesarea Maritima: Early Christian centre

+Middle Ages

 Byzantine period

-During the Byzantine period, Caesarea became the capital of the new province of Palaestina Prima in 390.
-As the capital of the province, Caesarea was also the metropolitan see, with ecclesiastical jurisdiction over Jerusalem, when rebuilt after the destruction in the year 70.
+During the Byzantine period, Caesarea became the capital of the province of Palaestina Prima in 390.
+Caesarea was also the metropolitan see, with ecclesiastical jurisdiction over Jerusalem, when rebuilt after its destruction in 70.
 In 451, however, the Council of Chalcedon established Jerusalem as a patriarchate, with Caesarea as the first of its three subordinate metropolitan sees.
 Caesarea remained the provincial capital throughout the 5th and 6th centuries.
 It fell to Sassanid Persia in the Byzantine–Sasanian War of 602–628, in 614, and was re-conquered by Byzantium in 625.

 Early Muslim period

 Caesarea was lost for good by the Byzantines to the Muslim conquest in 640.
 Archaeological excavations discovered a destruction layer connected to the Muslim conquest of the city.
 Some newer research posits that there was no destruction caused by the Persians in 614 and Muslim Arabs in 640, but rather a gradual economic decline accompanied by the Christian aristocracy fleeing from the city.